 You can use a combination of query options to combine United States Geological Survey (USGS) files and retrieve datasets.

-Data from the Sentinel satellites is available at absolutely no cost through an open hub access on the website.
+Data from the Sentinel satellites is available at absolutely no cost through an open hub on the website.
 You must register to download HD satellite images.

 High resolution images are offered to the public under a Creative Commons IGO license.
 The quality is better than the United States Geological Survey (USGS) images.